rickbauer9482/IOS-XE-Sustainability-Dashboard/README.md

 # The Goal:

-•	To provide a Sustainability Dashboard based on modern approaches (MDT) and OpenSource tools
+•	To provide a Sustainability Dashboard using modern approaches (MDT) and OpenSource tools

 # The Solution:

-•	Telemetry subscriptions from Cisco IOS-XE devices to provide sub-second resolution to visualize sustainability data in a TIG Stack
+•	Telemetry subscriptions from Cisco IOS-XE devices to provide sub-second resolution and a TIG Stack to visualize sustainability data

 # The Results: